dart-lang/site-www/src/_guides/libraries/library-tour.md

 A DateTime object is a point in time.
 The time zone is either UTC or the local time zone.

-You can create DateTime objects using several constructors:
+You can create DateTime objects using several constructors and methods:

 <?code-excerpt "misc/test/library_tour/core_test.dart (DateTime)"?>
 ```dart